 Construction accidents are extremely dangerous and often result in the victim’s death.
 According to OSHA, out of 4,693 worker fatalities in the private sector in 2016, 991 or 21.1% were in construction.
 If you have lost a loved one in a construction accident, you may be entitled to file a wrongful death claim seeking additional compensation.
 In Nevada, a wrongful death suit can only be filed by the deceased’s surviving spouse, domestic partner, children, and parents.
 Other individuals may be able to file a wrongful death suit if they can prove they were dependent on the deceased at the time of his or her death.

-There is a two-year statute of limitation in Nevada for filing wrongful death and personal injury case.
+There is a two-year statute of limitations in Nevada for filing wrongful death and personal injury case.
 A Las Vegas injury attorney can assist you in the process and legal steps necessary to make your claim.

 Get a Free Consultation from a Las Vegas Construction Site Accident Lawyer

 Many workers injured in a construction accident don’t realize that there is potential for filing a lawsuit outside of a workers’ compensation claim.
-Whatever your case may entail, talking to an experienced Las Vegas construction site accident attorney at Cogburn Law Offices could help you better understand your options.
+Whatever your case may entail, talking to an experienced Las Vegas construction site accident attorney at Cogburn Law could help you better understand your options.
 Our legal team is dedicated to getting you the results and compensation you deserve in every situation.